-Impacts to wetlands and streams within the Project area will be temporary.
-Pre-construction contours will be restored and the sites will be stabilized after construction.
+Impacts to wetlands and streams within the Project area will be temporary; pre-construction contours will be restored, and the sites will be stabilized after construction.
 No net loss of wetlands will occur as a result of Project construction.
 For areas within the new permanent ROW, approximately 0.045 acre of PSS wetlands will be permanently altered by the Project and will be maintained in an emergent state for the life of the pipeline.
 PEM wetlands impacted during construction will be allowed to return to their previous PEM condition; therefore, there will be no permanent impacts associated with construction in emergent wetlands.

-Since there will be no loss of wetlands during construction, Duke assumes that no compensatory mitigation is required.
+Since there will be no loss of wetlands during construction, Duke is not proposing compensatory mitigation for the Project.